react-navigation/react-navigation.github.io/blog/2020-05-19-joining-github-sponsors.md

 ### 👉 [Visit our GitHub Sponsors page](https://github.com/sponsors/react-navigation) 👈

-We appreciate and support you can provide, but please only donate if you have the financial means to do so comfortably.
+We appreciate any support you can provide, but please only donate if you have the financial means to do so comfortably!